His Wife Was Killed In The Atlanta Massacre. Why Was He Handcuffed By Police?

 AWKWORD, an artist, activist, and co-founder of Ten Demands For Justice, an organization advocating for the defunding and eventual abolishment of police departments and prisons, tweeted: “If the police response to the Atlanta shooting wasn’t racist enough: Mario Gonzalez, a Latino man, was in the spa where 8 were killed, and — instead of being comforted — was treated as a suspect and handcuffed for 2 hours.
 His wife was 1 of the women murdered.”

 It's horrifying that in the wake of a racially motivated attack, police treated a victim's husband like a criminal — but it's not surprising.
-This country has a long history of ignoring Black, brown, and Indigenous voices when they experience racism and race-based violence, and even blaming victims for the crimes committed against them.
+The U.S. (and Canada alike) has a long history of ignoring Black, brown, and Indigenous voices when they experience racism and race-based violence, and even blaming victims for the crimes committed against them.
 After a man walked into an El Paso, TX, Walmart and murdered 23 people, specifically targeting Latinx people and mirroring the former president's racist, anti-Latinx, and anti-immigrant rhetoric, there were still people who debated whether his motives were racist.

-And, Black people continue to be asked to prove the existence of white supremacy and anti-Black sentiments pervasive in this country.
-One would have hoped, though, that officials would give a little more consideration to a man who had just lost his wife — an experience far worse than just having a "really bad day."
+And, Black people continue to be asked to prove the existence of white supremacy and anti-Black sentiments pervasive in the U.S. One would have hoped, though, that officials would give a little more consideration to a man who had just lost his wife — an experience far worse than just having a "really bad day."